Updated June 15, 2020

 Pecking order positions are formed when a flock member confronts another, or if they confront a group.
 Whoever backs down falls in the pecking order.
 If both chickens are willing to fight it out, there might be a rough outcome.
 A chicken fight could end after a short tussle with a few feathers lost, but it could also be a dire battle that could risk blood, eye damage, and even possibly a loss of life.
 More typically, dominance is established with puffed up hackle feathers, chasing, loud wing flapping, and what’s known as the wing dance (you might know it as the chicken dance- cue the polka!).
 If a chicken dances around another who then runs away, they’ve just made their way up the pecking order.

 Once in place, pecking orders tend to remain mostly stable, though adding or removing flock members can disrupt the order and it’s normal for lower flock members to tussle their way towards higher status.
 If it seems like there’s constant infighting over a large flock’s pecking order, it’s possible that you’re overcrowding your residents.
 Scarcity of resources and space stresses out everyone, and usually results in extra pecking.
-Make sure to give your chicken residents ample room- at minimum you need to provide five square feet of indoor floor space per bird for non-large breed chickens and at least eight square feet for large breed chickens!
+Make sure to give your chicken residents ample room- at minimum you need to provide five square feet of indoor floor space per bird for A domesticated animal breed that has not been specifically engineered to grow as quickly as possible for the purpose of human consumption.
+In resources at The Open Sanctuary Project, "Heritage" breeds of turkeys, for instance, are "non-large breed", even if they are physically quite big. chickens and at least eight square feet for Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. chickens!

 If a chicken is sick or injured, other chickens will likely take advantage of their diminished health to gain status, sometimes en masse, sometimes through violent or even deadly means.
 For instance, when a chicken bleeds, others have been known to take particularly vicious advantage against them, pecking at and exacerbating the wound.
 For this reason, it’s very important to keep track of your birds’ health and separate chickens in need of sanctuary from the flock.
 Once healed, you’ll likely have to reintroduce them in the same way you’d introduce a new bird to your flock.